 Redundancies and restructuring the workforce

-The Coronavirus Job Retention Scheme (CJRS) will come to an end on 31 October 2020 and the contribution that employers must make to the scheme is increased during September and October.
-Unfortunately, employers may already or shortly be considering making changes to their workforce, including redundancies.
+The Coronavirus Job Retention Scheme (CJRS) has been extended until 30 April 2021.
+Unfortunately, despite this, employers may already or shortly be considering making changes to their workforce, including redundancies.

 Making redundancies or restructuring your staff is difficult for both business owners and employees.
 Understanding the law and planning the process carefully are key to a successful redundancy process.